emmayusufu/emmayusufu/README.md

-- 👋 Hi, I’m @emmayusufu
+- 👋 Hi, I’m Emmanuel Yusufu Kimaswa
-- 👀 I’m interested in android development and backend development
+- 👀 I’m interested in backend engineering and the cloud
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on opensource projects
-- 📫 How to reach me ...
+- 📫 How to reach me kimaswaemma36@gmail.com

 <!---
 emmayusufu/emmayusufu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.